veryfi/veryfi-nodejs/README.md

 ```

 ## Need help?
+Visit https://docs.veryfi.com/ to access integration guides and usage notes in the Veryfi API Documentation Portal

 If you run into any issue or need help installing or using the library, please contact support@veryfi.com.